Continuous-BitWars/website/docs/index.md

 ## Overview - How To Play

 BitWars is a round-based game.
-Every round the game server sends an HTTP POST request containing the current game state to your client.
+Every round the game server sends an HTTP POST request containing the current game state to your player.
-The response of your client is an array of actions, meaning the next moves you want to play.
+The response of your player is an array of actions, meaning the next moves you want to play.

 ## Game Dynamics